 |callrequest||A <call> element contains a <request> element that identifies the type of message that will be sent to the target.
 If this message type has input parameters, the <request> element must provide <assign> elements that assign values to properties in the callrequest object.
 These properties must match the input parameters for the message type.
 After the <request> completes, the callrequest object goes out of scope.|

 |callresponse||If the request message type has a corresponding response message type, the <call> element contains a <response> element.
 When the response arrives, control passes to the <response> element.
 The output parameters from the response message become properties of the callresponse object.
 Since callresponse only has meaning inside the <response> element, to preserve these values the <response> element must provide <assign> elements that assign callresponse values to properties of other, more permanent objects in the business process execution context, usually context or response.|

 |context||Throughout the business process, the context object serves as a general-purpose container for any business process data that needs to be persistent.|

 |request||Throughout the business process, the request object contains the original properties that were sent to the business process as parameters of the request that instantiated it.|

 |response||The response object retains its scope throughout the business process.
 It contains the properties that are expected to be returned to the caller as output parameters of this business process.
 Whatever is inside the response object, when a business process completes or exits, will be interpreted as the return values of the business process.|

 |status||status is a %StatusOpens in a new tab value that indicates success or failure.
 When a BPL business process starts up, status is automatically assigned a value indicating success.
 As the BPL business process runs, if at any time status acquires a failure value, the business process immediately exits and writes the corresponding text message to the Event Log. status automatically receives the returned %StatusOpens in a new tab value returned from any <call> activity, without any special statements in the BPL code.
 Thus, if any <call> activity fails, the BPL business process immediately exits and writes an Event Log entry.|

 |syncresponses||syncresponses is a collection of response objects, keyed by the names of the <call> activities being synchronized.
 Only completed calls are represented.
 You can retrieve a response from syncresponses only after a <sync> and before the end of the current <sequence>.
 Do so using the syntax syncresponses.GetAt("MyName") where the relevant call was defined as <call name="MyName">|

 |synctimedout||The synctimedout value is an integer. synctimedout indicates the outcome of a <sync> activity after several calls.
 You can test the value of synctimedout after the <sync> and before the end of the <sequence> that contains the calls and <sync>. synctimedout has one of three values:

 Generally you test synctimedout for status and then retrieve the responses from completed calls out of the syncresponses collection.

 Like all other execution context variable names, status is a reserved word in BPL; do not use it except as described in this table.

 Indirection in the name or target Attributes (Accessing Context Variables)

-is the configured name of the business operation or business process to which the request is being sent.
+The values of the name or target attributes are strings.
+The name identifies the call and may be referenced in a later <sync> element.
+The target is the configured name of the business operation or business process to which the request is being sent.
 Either of these strings can be a literal value:

 <call name="Call" target="MyApp.MyOperation" async="1">